substantic/rain/docs/guide/overview.rst

   Most importantly, we are looking for external users and collaborators to drive our future work, both enthusiasts, from the industry and the scientific community.
-Talk to us online at TODO, let us know what your project needs and use-cases, submit bugs or feature requests at GitHub_ or even contribute with pull requests.
+Talk to us online at Gitter_ or via email and let us know what your project needs and use-cases, submit bugs or feature requests at GitHub_ or even contribute with pull requests.

 * **Dataflow programming.** Computation in Rain is defined as a flow graph of